WebEngineering-Univaq/WE_Lecture_Slides/english/DOMHTML_EN.md

 - `appendChild(n)`:  append a node *n* to the list of children of the current node

-- `removeChild(n)`:  removes a node from the list of children of the current node.
+- `removeChild(n)`:  removes a node *n* from the list of children of the current node.

 - `replaceChild(n, o)`:  replaces a child node *o* with a new node *n*.

 - `insertBefore(n, r)`:  inserts a node *n* in the list of children, placing it before a particular child *r*.

-- There is also the `textContent`  attribute that, if assigned to a string, replaces the children of the current node with a single text node containing the string itself.
+There is also the `textContent`  attribute that, if assigned to a string, replaces the children of the current node with a single text node containing the string itself.
 This attribute is also available for reading.

 The applicability of these methods depends on the actual type of the node.
 If the operation is not available (e.g., `appendChild` on a *Text* node), a *DOMException* is raised.